Lee Hunter (Hollyoaks): Development

 Alex Carter successfully auditioned for the role of Lee Hunter in 2001 and joined the cast of Hollyoaks as the youngest son of Les (John Graham Davies) and Sally Hunter (Katherine Dow Blyton) and brother to Ellie (Sarah Baxendale), Dan (Andrew McNair) and Lisa (Gemma Atkinson).
 The character made his first on-screen appearance on 5 July 2001.

+Lee's early stories were centric to his inclusion in a friendship group consisting of his sister Lisa, Abby Davies (Helen Noble), Steph Dean (Carley Stenson), Zara Morgan (Kelly Greenwood) and Brian Drake (Jonathan Le Billon).
+One storyline featuring the group was story involving a rumour club.
+The students are set a task of creating a rumour club to assess how quickly gossip can spread around a community.
+The assignment is supposed to be fun but Zara and Steph use the opportunity to create trouble for other characters.
+Stenson told an Inside Soap reporter that Steph's motivation is "purely evil" and Lee becomes uncomfortable with hurting other character's emotionally.
+Zara and Steph create a rumour about Mandy Richardson (Sarah Jayne Dunn) and Laura Burns (Lesley Johnston) being in a lesbian relationship.
+Writers portrayed Lee's reluctance to defy Steph to prevent her from causing trouble.
+Stenson added that Lee does not want "anyone to get hurt" and wants it to be a "fun project".
+Ultimately he allows the rumour to circulate because he cannot risk "falling foul" of Steph's nasty tactics.

 Writers created a relationship storyline between Lee and fellow student, Abby Davies (Helen Noble).
 Their relationship is tested when Abby leaves Chester to study at Brighton University.
 Lee remains in Hollyoaks and decides to take a beautician college course at the local campus.
-The pair also become engaged to marry, but a long distance relationship begins to cause problems.
+The pair also become engaged to marry, but a long-distance relationship begins to cause problems.
 Carter told reporters from All About Soap that "Lee is definitely missing Abby.
 Well, you would, they've just got engaged."
-Abby does not replt to Lee's text messages and Carter explained that Lee assumes that Abby is cheating on him.
+Abby does not reply to Lee's text messages and Carter explained that Lee assumes that Abby is cheating on him.
 Abby later makes contact with Lee but their friend Zara Morgan (Kelly Greenwood) asks Abby how many new men she has met, causing Lee to become upset.
 Zara tries to cheer Lee up by taking him out for the day, but he cannot stop thinking about Abby.
 Carter said that viewers would soon tire of his character's whining.
-He added "people are going to get really sick of Lee soon - all he does is whinge about her for the next 20 episodes!"
+He added "people are going to get really sick of Lee soon – all he does is whinge about her for the next 20 episodes!"